edgarhsanchez/dndgamerolls/README.md

-# GameRoll - D&D Dice Roller
+# DnD Game Rolls - D&D Dice Roller

 A command-line dice roller for D&D 5e that uses your character stats from a JSON file.
 Includes a **3D Dice Simulator** powered by Bevy game engine!